kebairia/kvmcli/README.md

 <h3 align="center">KVMcli</h3>

   <p align="center">
-    A Python script for managing virtual machines in a KVM-based cluster.
+    A Python script for managing virtual machines in a KVM-based environment.
     <br />
     <a href="https://github.com/kebairia/kvmcli"><strong>Explore the docs »</strong></a>
     <br />